Gluconeogenesis: Dispelling the Keto Fearmongering

 What About Protein Powders?

-Protein powders can provide bioavailable protein that enables you to top your intake up if you are struggling to get enough.
+Protein powders can provide bioavailable protein, enabling you to top up your intake if you are struggling to get enough.
 This is a great way for active people to get enough energy and protein to support their activity levels or grow bigger and stronger.

 Jose Antonio has led numerous studies where they have tried to overfeed active people with up to 4.4 g protein/kg/day, or five times the recommended daily protein allowance.